amortensen/dots-protocol/draft-teague-dots-protocol.md

   incident.

 ttl:
-: the remaining lifetime of the mitigation.
+: the remaining lifetime of the mitigation, in seconds.

 bytes\_dropped:
 : the total dropped byte count for the mitigation associated with eventid.